couchbase/cbft/docs/index.md

-# Overview
+# What is cbft

+cbft is distributed, clusterable, data indexing server.

-cbft is a full-text indexing server for documents that you've created and stored into a Couchbase bucket.
-The full-text indexes that cbft manages can be automatically distributed across multiple, clustered cbft server processes to allow for larger indexes and for higher performance.
+It includes the ability to manage full-text and other kinds of indexes for JSON documents that you've created and stored into a Couchbase bucket and other data sources.

+The indexes that cbft manages can be automatically distributed across multiple, clustered cbft server processes on different server machines to support larger indexes, higher performance and higher availability.

 # Getting started